fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.KeyVault/v1.1.11/Set-AzureRmKeyVaultAccessPolicy.md

 If you are setting permissions for a security group, this operation affects only users in that security group.

-The following directories must all be the same azure_2 directory:
+The following directories must all be the same Azure directory:
-- The default directory of the azure_2 subscription in which the key vault resides.
+- The default directory of the Azure subscription in which the key vault resides.
-- The azure_2 directory that contains the user or application group that you are granting permissions to.
+- The Azure directory that contains the user or application group that you are granting permissions to.

 Examples of scenarios when these conditions are not met and this cmdlet will not work are:

 - Authorizing a user from a different organization to manage your key vault.
 Each organization has its own directory.
-- Your azure_2 account has multiple directories.
+- Your Azure account has multiple directories.
 If you register an application in a directory other than the default directory, you cannot authorize that application to use your key vault.
 The application must be in the default directory.